Results 1 - 10 from 17 for incisor teeth in 0.399 sec.

 Thylacoleo - Introducing Thylacoleo carnifex (page 1)

-Most of these animals have an essentially herbivorous diet.
-Thylacoleo's cheek-teeth are dominated by enormous, blade-like third premolars, which work in a way similar to the ... from these sources'.
-Additional problems with the carnivore hypothesis arose from an examination of the large incisor teeth set together at the front of the jaw, forming a structure similar to the beak ...
+To understand why the argument ensued we must investigate the teeth of this amazing mammal.
+The prominent front two teeth, the incisors, are characteristic of marsupials of the order Diprotodonta, ... these sources'.
+Additional problems with the carnivore hypothesis arose from an examination of the large incisor teeth set together at the front of the jaw, forming a structure similar to the ...

 naturalworlds.org